 Just as in a regular divorce, you will need to decide how to handle:

 Keep in mind that collaboration is synonymous with cooperation.
 You and your spouse can enjoy the many benefits of collaboration — namely completing a divorce for less time, energy, and money — but only if you can work together and talk through your disagreements in a productive manner.
 This process and the meetings are client driven, with the attorneys offering guidance and redirection where needed to keep the process as positive and fruitful as possible.

 Are you thinking collaborative divorce could be right for you and your spouse?
-A simple way to find out is calling (910) 684-3370 and talking with our Fayetteville, NC family law attorney.
+A simple way to find out is calling (910) 684-3370 and talking with our Fayetteville collaborative divorce lawyer.
 With our representation and professional legal guidance, you can find the best path to separation or divorce that upholds your interests and goals.

-We would love to get the chance to talk to you about collaborative divorce.
+We would love to get the chance to talk to you about collaborative divorce in NC.
 Contact our law firm today.